 At all times formal project management and formal project governance will apply for both Parties.

-The concrete project organization and formal interface points between and AO will be detailed and documented during the development of the Project Charter and used in the SOW of each track.
+The concrete project organization and formal interface points between Wyre and AO will be detailed and documented during the development of the Project Charter and used in the SOW of each track.

 Procedure specific time tables

-The project charter to execute the implementation and test of the wholesale reference offer for a particular AO will have to be drawn up, decided and signed in mutual co-operation between and the AO, subsequent to the establishment of a wholesale contract.
+The project charter to execute the implementation and test of the Wyre wholesale reference offer for a particular AO will have to be drawn up, decided and signed in mutual co-operation between Wyre and the AO, subsequent to the establishment of a wholesale contract.

 In order to respect the mutual agreed timelines, following activities are part of the critical path and need to be concluded by the <Beneficiary> at following milestones.
 Not respecting these milestones will lead to a delay in the planning for Go-live.
 In this case a new planning will need to be mutually agreed, based on the common principles.